shahin1290/lab4linreg/README.md

 ## Example

-This is a basic example which shows you how to use the package based on iris data and all available functions:
+This is a basic example which shows you how to use the package to do on linear regression on iris data and all available functions:

 ``` r
 library(lab4linreg)